sanchopansa/dizk/src/test/data/README.md

 # Input Data Format Requirements

-This project is currently supporting input of *Rank 1 Constraint Systems* (soon to support input of Trusted Setup and Proving Key) for plain-text and JSON file types (eventually binary).
+This project is currently supporting input of *Rank 1 Constraint Systems* for plain-text file types as output from libsnark.

 ## Rank One Constraint System